 It means, firstly, that OUTA, the appellants and road users still have no clarity on the lawfulness of e-tolling.
 The merits have not been decided on and in this regard the SCA said that it was, and I quote, “barred from embarking on the merits”.
 Here I must pause to state that the statement issued by SANRAL and Government yesterday that the SCA judgment affirmed that SANRAL consulted adequately is clearly inaccurate.
 You only have to ask almost any road user in Gauteng, who will tell you this was not the case.

-It means, secondly, and very importantly for every member of the public, that it remains open to any citizen to lawfully decide not to pay e-tolls and defend his/her prosecution for failure to pay e-tolls on the basis that the toll declarations and the approval by the Minister of Transport of e-tolling was unlawful.
+It means, secondly, and very importantly for every supporter of the public, that it remains open to any citizen to lawfully decide not to pay e-tolls and defend his/her prosecution for failure to pay e-tolls on the basis that the toll declarations and the approval by the Minister of Transport of e-tolling was unlawful.
 This is called a collateral challenge in which the delay matter – which is a legal obstacle in a review – is totally irrelevant.

 This we must stress, is a very positive implication of the SCA judgment for the rights of individuals.

 Despite this, it must nevertheless be said that we bitterly disappointed that the SCA adopted to take the course it did.
-OUTA and its co-appellants have looked to the Courts to protect their members and the road using public from the unlawful action of SANRAL and Government, and the Courts have thus far failed them.
+OUTA and its co-appellants have looked to the Courts to protect their supporters and the road using public from the unlawful action of SANRAL and Government, and the Courts have thus far failed them.

-This disappointment and the effect of the failure of the Courts to come to the assistance of the road using public, is and will be felt most acutely by persons with low income and by the members of the QuadPara Association of SA (QASA) who only receive a R1200 grant to live on and who cannot be exempted from e-tolls because they rely on the generosity others to transport them, who will in turn become reluctant to transport the physically disabled.
+This disappointment and the effect of the failure of the Courts to come to the assistance of the road using public, is and will be felt most acutely by persons with low income and by the supporters of the QuadPara Association of SA (QASA) who only receive a R1200 grant to live on and who cannot be exempted from e-tolls because they rely on the generosity others to transport them, who will in turn become reluctant to transport the physically disabled.

-In regard to delay, it is a startling feature of the SCA judgment, whereby OUTA is advised that a solid ground for an appeal exists, in that considering whether to condone the delay, the SCA totally ignored the fact that QASA instituted proceedings in its own right on behalf of its members and it was undisputed that QASA only came to know about e-tolling in February 2011.
+In regard to delay, it is a startling feature of the SCA judgment, whereby OUTA is advised that a solid ground for an appeal exists, in that considering whether to condone the delay, the SCA totally ignored the fact that QASA instituted proceedings in its own right on behalf of its supporters and it was undisputed that QASA only came to know about e-tolling in February 2011.

 The SCA was wrong in not granting QASA condonation on the delay and then dealing with the merits.
-How could members of QASA be blamed for the delay between SANRAL and Government’s decision to e-toll and the launch of proceedings, when they were unaware of e-tolling?
+How could supporters of QASA be blamed for the delay between SANRAL and Government’s decision to e-toll and the launch of proceedings, when they were unaware of e-tolling?

 By the same token, how could the public be blamed for the same delay when they likewise were prevented from knowing about SANRAL and Government’s decision to e-toll in 2008, following the failure of SANRAL to properly inform the public during the formal public participation process?
 The public at large only came to know about e-tolling after the World Cup in late 2010 with the emergence of e-toll gantries.
 The SCA failed to confront this fact.
 Its finding by the SCA that the public knew or should have known about e-tolling already “two or three years” before February 2011, being its starting point in finding there was an inexcusable delay in bringing proceedings, is vague, unsupported and provides further grounds for appeal.
 Indeed, why is it that we find ourselves today in a situation where there is an overwhelming rejection by the public, if indeed society was properly and meaningfully engaged with?